comoglu/ga-mla/README.md

   build directory.

-- For development, you probably want to run `make install` from the top level directory to give you a working SeisComP system.
+- For development, you probably want to run `make install` from the build directory to give you a working SeisComP system.